willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

   ### Description of Repository

-  The Repository contains four main folders: Logit_Equilibrium, SARSA_Qlearning_Base_Case, SARSA_Qlearning_C++_OOP, and SARSA_Qlearning_C++_Heat_Map.
+  The Repository contains four main folders: Logit_Equilibrium, Paper, SARSA_Qlearning_Base_Case, SARSA_Qlearning_C++_OOP, and SARSA_Qlearning_C++_Heat_Map.

   The Logit_Equilibrium folder contains code for finding the purely competitive and collusive outcomes when using a logit model of demand.
   Such outcomes are found using fixed-point iteration.
 This folder is needed to run the MATLAB script outlined next.

+  The Paper folder contains the paper for this project.

   SARSA_Qlearning_Base_Case contains the code SARSA_Qlearning_Base_Case.m to
   replicate the baseline results in MATLAB as well as the plotting script